pablolucio97/TravelVille/README.md

 # TravelVille
- A beautiful responsive website layout cloned from the video https://www.youtube.com/watch?v=MaP3vO-vEsg using Materialize css and jQuery functionalities.
+ A beautiful responsive website layout using Materialize css and jQuery functionalities.

  ### Features
  - [x] Search Bar with Autocomplete feature;